denniskigen/ampath-forms-old/docs/platform/fields-reference.md

 Renders a multiple-choice select field.
 This kind of field differs from a select in that it allows you to select more than one option.

 Below is an example of a multiple-choice field showing three Cervical cancer screening methods as options: VIA or VIA/VILI, HPV, and Pap smear.
-From them, the image shows that `VIA or VIA/VILI` and `Pap smear` have been selected.
+In the screenshot below, `VIA or VIA/VILI` and `Pap smear` have been selected.

 ![Multi-Select field](/img/fields-reference/multi-select.png)